ParallelMaths/parallel/pages/7-17-sundogs-random-dots.md

 ---

-The answer is 9, because it is the only number that has no factors in common with 70 (the size of the alphabet).
-5 is a factor of 70, 6 shares a factor of 2, 7 is a common factor, and 8 shares a common factor of 2.
+The answer is 5, because it is the only number that has no factors in common with 72 (the size of the alphabet).
 :::

 ::: problem id=5_4 marks=2